-Maintenance from a professional is crucial to protect those pearly whites, but it doesn’t have to cost you an arm and a leg.
+Maintenance from a dental professional is crucial to protect those pearly whites, but it doesn’t have to cost you an arm and a leg.
+A health insurance policy with good dental benefits can help maintain your oral health.

-So, what private health insurance options are available to you, and is dental insurance worth it?
+So, what private health insurance options are available to you, what is dental insurance and is it worth it?

-If you require dental treatment, private health insurance can provide varying levels of coverage to match your needs and contribute towards the cost of dental treatments.
+If you require dental treatment, private health insurance can provide varying levels of coverage to match your needs and contribute to the cost of dental treatments.

-Extras policies typically include a range of services which can be categorised into two main groups: General Dental and Major Dental including both Endodontic and Orthodontics.
+Extras policies typically include a range of services which can be categorised into four main groups: General Dental, Major Dental, Endodontic and Orthodontics.
+Your level of cover will determine what exactly is included in your policy.

-Major Dental including both Endodontic and Orthodontics generally covers more complex treatment, such as:
+Major Dental generally covers more complex treatment, such as:

 Yes, health insurance can cover dental surgery in a private hospital (e.g. surgery to remove wisdom teeth or dental implant surgery).
 These procedures are covered under hospital insurance, not extras insurance.
 Also, dental surgery is typically covered under Bronze Plus, Silver or Gold category health insurance policies.

-The amount of time you’ll have to wait before being able to claim dental will vary depending on which health fund (i.e. insurer) you’re with and what treatment you’re claiming on.
+The amount of time you’ll have to wait before being able to claim on dental benefits will vary depending on which health fund (i.e. insurer) you’re with and what treatment you’re claiming on.

 Each health fund sets its own waiting periods for extras policies.
 Here’s how long typical waiting periods might be for dental cover: